Brief About New Instagram Feature ‘Ask Questions| yourtechdiet

 Since the Instagram Ask Question feature is launched, people have seen their Stories feeds dominated by ask questions.

-But for many users, the Instagram new update has turned out to be trouble as it overrun their Stories feed with so much boring content and pointless answers.
+But for many users, the Instagram new update has turned out to be trouble.
+It has flooded their Stories feed with so much boring content and pointless answers.
+Many Users have become so frustrated by endless feeds of questions that some report they’ve blocked their friends and family.

 The outrage about the spamminess of it has peaked on social media.
 “The Instagram ask question’ thing might make me delete Instagram,” one user tweeted this.
 “If you’re thinking about using the Instagram ask question feature … don’t do,” suggested some people.